 Where Biotechnology Is Used

-Biotechnology is used to make therapeutic proteins, support vaccine development, detect infectious agents, and study the genetic basis of disease.
+In medicine, biotechnology is used to make therapeutic proteins, support vaccine development, detect infectious agents, and study the genetic basis of disease.
 PCR became especially familiar to the public through diagnostic testing, while recombinant DNA methods have long been used to produce medicines such as insulin.

-In agriculture, biotechnology is used to study plant traits, improve disease resistance, and develop crops with selected characteristics.
+In agriculture, it is used to study plant traits, improve disease resistance, and develop crops with selected characteristics.
 The exact method matters: some applications rely on breeding and marker-based selection, while others use direct genetic modification or editing.

 In research labs, biotechnology is a daily toolkit for identifying genes, measuring gene expression, building DNA constructs, and testing how specific sequence changes alter biological function.
+In industry and the environment, it is used to produce enzymes, improve industrial fermentation, and develop biological approaches to waste treatment or environmental monitoring.

 Mixing up PCR and cloning